zzonyo/trust-docs-test/source/index.html.md

 **7. Use the pre-signed text and your Secret Key to generate a signature**

-- Use the pre-signed text in above step and your API Secret Key to generate hash code by HmacSHA256 hash function.
+- Use the pre-signed text in step 6 and your API Secret Key to generate hash code by HmacSHA256 hash function.
 - Encode the hash code with base-64 to generate the signature.

 `4F65x5A2bLyMWVQj3Aqp+B4w+ivaA7n5Oi2SuYtCJ9o=`